ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Log Tree

-The inclusion of some leaf in a tree head, or consistency between two tree heads, is proven by providing the smallest set of intermediate nodes from the log tree that allows the user to compute the tree's root hash from the leaf or other intermediate node values they already have.
+The inclusion of some leaf in a tree head, or consistency between two tree heads, is proved by providing the smallest set of intermediate nodes from the log tree that allows the user to compute the tree's root hash from the leaf or other intermediate node values they already have.
 Such a proof is encoded as: